domas-cloud/wro2025-future-engineers-KU-STEAM-Pinkies/README.md

 # 🤖   - WRO 2025 Future Engineers: KU STEAM Pinkies

+## Project Overview
+Our project focuses on developing an **autonomous robot car** designed to compete in the WRO 2025 Future Engineers category.
+The robot integrates:
+- **Arduino Mega 2560** for real-time sensor and actuator control
+- **Raspberry Pi Zero 2** for camera processing and communication
+- **TOF (VL53L1X) sensors** for obstacle detection and trajectory maintenance
+- **Color sensor (TCS34725)** to detect and count **orange and blue track lines**
+- **Servo-based steering** and **DC motor drivetrain with bearings** for smooth movement

+This combination allows the robot to **detect obstacles, count checkpoints, and maintain its path** accurately under different conditions.

+## Repository Structure
+- `docs/` → detailed documentation (planning, testing, evaluation, etc.)
+- `models/` → robot CAD models and assembly documentation
+- `schemes/` → wiring diagrams and electronic schematics
+- `src/` → source code (added as a git submodule)
+- `t-photos/` → technical photos of the robot (close-ups)
+- `v-photos/` → visual photos of the robot (full build)
+- `video/` → project demonstration video

 ## 📚 Table of Contents
 - 🧠 [Brainstorming](docs/brainstorming.md)
 - 🗓️ [Planning](docs/planning.md)